 The Zizkov Television Tower, built between 1985 and 1992, is the new landmark of Prague.
 It looms above the skyline of Prague on top of a hill in the district of Zizkov, from which it takes its name.

-The structure is of a very unconventional design: it consists of three concrete pillars, which carry cabinets for the transmitters, a restaurant and cafe, and three observation rooms.
+The structure is of a very unconventional design: three concrete pillars, which carry cabinets for the transmitters, a restaurant and cafe, and three observation rooms.
 The tower stands at 216 metres high, with the observation decks at 100 metres and the tower restaurant and cafe situated at 63 metres in the lower ‘pods’.
 At a surprising speed of 4m/s, the lifts do not take long to travel across this distance.
-The tower weighs 11800 tons and is also used as meteorological observatory.
+The tower weighs 11800 tons and is also used as a meteorological observatory.
 It belongs to the World Federation of Great Towers.

 Rumours also circulated about the tower being used to jam incoming western radio transmissions (especially Radio Free Europe) or as a communications tower for use by Warsaw Pact forces in the event of an attack on NATO.

 Location: metro Jiriho z Podebrad.
-Open from 10am to 11pm.
+Open from 10 am to 11 pm.

 Admission is 150 CZK.
 There is also a restaurant. www.tower.cz